bgsub/redux-test/README.md

 ## How does it work?
 Click on the "click here" button as many times you want and submit a name ( username).
 The number of clicks and the name will be dispatched on the "submit" button click and stored in the redux store.
 The navBar will select them to create a profile. the footer will select them to show the number of times you clicked on the button

-the "clear" button will clear the store and the inputs